-Figure 24 – Solidworks design of Pcal transmitter module pylon with breadboard shown in gray (left).
-The locations of the Pcal and Optical Lever pylons are show in the view on the right.
-Note that the Pcal receiver module breadboard can be seen mounted in the tall Optical Lever receiver pylon.The transmitter module pylons are composed of 306 stainless steel sheet that is folded and welded in the manner developed for the Optical Lever pylons.
-The rectangular openings are sized to allow mounting of the Pcal electronics in 19” rack format, if desired.
-The laser power supply may require mounting in close proximity to the laser; the other electronic components may be mounted in the pylon for convenience.
+Figure 24 – Solidworks design of Pcal transmitter module pylon with breadboard (Right).
+The locations of the Pcal and Optical Lever pylons are show in the view on the left.

+The transmitter module pylons are composed of 306 stainless steel sheet that is folded and welded in the manner developed for the Optical Lever pylons.
+The rectangular openings are sized to allow mounting of the Pcal electronics modules in 19” rack format.
+These include the laser power supply and AOM driver, power supplies for transmitter and receiver module components, signal conditioning boxes, and interlocks for access control.

 The base of the pylon will be bolted to a grout plate that will be leveled, then bolted and grouted to the floor of the VEA.
-The pylon and breadboard can be seen in plan view in Figure 24.Electronics modules, fitting the 19” standard, will be mounted within the slits of the transmitter pylon.
-These include power supplies for transmitter and receiver module components, signal conditioning boxes, and an AOM driver.
+The pylon and breadboard can be seen in plan view in Figure 24.

 Photon Calibrator Receiver Module

 The aLIGO Pcals will also measure the power of the Pcal laser beams downstream of the ETM – outside the vacuum envelope, inside the Pcal receiver module.
 Both beams are directed to a single power sensor.
-The receiver module has enough space to accommodate a Working Standard for absolute power calibration.
+For absolute power calibration the receiver power sensor is swapped with a working standard using alingment blocks fixed to the receiver breadboard.
+The receiver breadboard layout can be seen in Figure 25.

 Internal Power Sensor